Lia Fáil (political party): Newspaper and program

 To spread the message of Lia Fáil, Father Fahy began producing a party newspaper also named Lia Fáil.
 The various editions of the newspaper, mostly written exclusively by Fahy, expanded upon the goals and values of Lia Fáil.
-It also promised that if the party ever came to power it would: Make emigration illegal, call on the Irish diaspora, that it would spend £10,000,000 on training an army to defeat "the British Empire" and to use this army to smash partition in Ireland within five years of coming to power.
+It also promised that if the party ever came to power it would: make emigration illegal, call on the Irish diaspora, that it would spend £10,000,000 on training an army to defeat "the British Empire" and to use this army to smash partition in Ireland within five years of coming to power.
 Fahy fantasied in the paper about an Irish air force using nuclear weapons to destroy Northern Ireland and the Orange Order.
 Jews, Freemasons and Protestants were frequently denounced in the newspaper.
-The Irish political establishment was not saved from the papers' fury and in particular the ruling Fianna Fáil and Éamon de Valera were savaged in its articles.
+The Irish political establishment was not saved from the paper’s fury and in particular the ruling Fianna Fáil and Éamon de Valera were savaged in its articles.
 Consideration in the pages of the pages was also given to "Monetary Reform", the term the Monetary Reform Party used to describe its central plank of introducing social credit.
 The party paper also suggested that the party would reconstruct land use in Ireland to bring it back in line with the Brehon laws, which Fahy claimed had been supported and blessed by Saint Patrick as being in "perfect consonance" with Christian life as well as being in line with the vision of Michael Davitt, the radical 19th-century Irish agrarian.

 In another edition of the Lia Fáil paper, a decidedly misogynistic view of women is taken.
 An article suggested that most of the modern ills of Ireland could be placed firmly on the shoulders of women.
 The article suggested unpatriotic men are brought about by mothers, sisters and partners incapable of "transmitting the right philosophy" because of their lesser intelligence.
 It suggested that this is because the women of Ireland had been corrupted with sinful sex obsessed English and American magazines.
 It also suggested that Irish women's obsession with these instruments of Anglo culture was what ensured the destruction of Gaelic culture.